-The reason for this is the cold hard reality of cost; the equipment that runs the PSTN network is aging rapidly, replacement parts are becoming scarce and suppliers have gone out of business.
+The reason for this is the cold hard reality of cost; the equipment that runs the PSTN network is aging rapidly, replacement parts are becoming scarce, and suppliers have gone out of business.
 The workforce who helped to build the network are leaving, so there is a shortage of knowledge and skills.
 The 21CN (21st Century Network) is based on modern IP technology so it is cheaper to run and maintain.

-If you have a legacy in-house PBX that is fully owned by your company, or you are just using a standard telephone line for your business, then you are ideally suited to migrate to an IP based telephony solution, either in-house or hosted in the cloud.
+You may find that most things in the office are already communicating to their ‘home bases’ over your office local network or Wi-Fi, but if not, then a migration to IP communications will need to be implemented before 2025.
+If you have a legacy in-house PBX that is fully owned by your company, or you are just using a standard telephone line for your business, then you are ideally suited to migrate to an IP based telephony solution, either in-house of hosted in the cloud.

 This will future proof your business and mitigate the impact of the shutdown of the network to zero.